nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 -----------------------------------------------------------------------------------------------------
 </pre>
 <br>
-If we give the command `total_ex`, it will display the total expenditure:
+If we give the command <code>total_ex</code>, it will display the total expenditure:
 <pre>
 -----------------------------------------------------------------------------------------------------
 Your total expense is: $600.50